 WZ Sagittae star

-A variety of SU Ursae Majoris star (a type of dwarf nova) in which the interval between super-outbursts is unusually long, measured in decades, while normal outbursts are few and far between.
+A WZ Sagittae star is a variety of SU Ursae Majoris star (a type of dwarf nova) in which the interval between super-outbursts is unusually long, measured in decades, while normal outbursts are few and far between.
 WZ Sagittae itself has had super-outbursts at intervals of about 33, 32, and 23 years, and has never been seen to undergo a normal outburst.
 Following its first recorded brightening, in 1913, WZ Sge was classified as a classical nova and named Nova Sagittae 1913.
 When it erupted again, in 1946, it was recategorized as a recurrent nova.
-Further observations revealed an orbital period (of the white dwarf primary and its companion) of 81min 38sec-much shorter that of any known recurrent nova-and a spectrum, lacking broad emission bands, that is more characteristic of a dwarf nova.
+Further observations revealed an orbital period (of the white dwarf primary and its companion) of 81 minutes 38 seconds – much shorter that of any known recurrent nova-and a spectrum, lacking broad emission bands, that is more characteristic of a dwarf nova.
 Observations of the 1978 outburst also revealed super-humps in WZ Sge's light curve, which are the defining characteristics of SU UMa type dwarf novae; thus WZ Sge is now considered the prototype for a subset of the SU UMa class.
 Other WZ Sge stars include AL Com and EG Cnc, which have super-outburst intervals of approximately 20 years.